-The reporting year for ASI's international programs is Oct.
-1, 2012 - Sept 30, 2013, so the 2012/2013 export number reported here reflects this period.
-As with years past, China continued to play a big role this fiscal year in the wool processing and manufacturing sectors, buying 4 million pounds of clean U.S. wool in FY2012/2013, representing 51.3 percent of all U.S. wool exports.
-This, along with renewed interest from India, is credited as a major factor in the strengthening of the wool market.
+export number reported here reflects this period.
+Unlike years past, China played a reduced role this fiscal year in the wool processing and manufacturing sectors, buying 2.59 million pounds of clean U.S. wool in FY2013/14, representing just 35.6 percent of all U.S. wool exports compared to 45-60 percent in years past.

-India continues to show promise as a major player in the wool-textile manufacturing industry.
-It is the second largest importer of

-U.S. wool behind China, buying approximately 2.4 million pounds of wool in 2012/2013, 30.6 percent of total U.S. exports.
-The country's growth into this industry is expected to continue and is seen by ASI as one of the important markets to balance the influence of the Chinese market.
+India continues to show promise as a major player in the wool-textile manufacturing industry and assumed the role of the major export market for U.S. wool in 2013/14.
+A 20.1 percent increase in U.S. exports to India (totaling 2.86 million pounds) helped offset, to some degree, the loss in exports to China.
+This represents 39.6 percent of all U.S. wool exports.
+The country's growth in this industry is expected to continue and is seen by ASI as one of the important markets to balance the influence of the Chinese market.
 Marketing programs for U.S. wool were also carried out in Western Europe, South America, Mexico and Canada.